-The Kick-Off Event will be in September, so find out how to register your block party and take part in this great event.
+The Kick-Off Event will be Sept.
+20, so find out how to register your Oct.
+7 block party and take part in this great event.
 No matter how simple or how elaborate you plan your party to be, the main goal is to get the neighborhood together.
 When you know your neighbors you will look after them and they will look after you.
 Click here for more information.

 A Message from the Chief